 COU 580.
 PRACTICUM IN CLINICAL COUNSELING (3 sem. hrs.)
 Individual and group counseling skills will be developed under supervision.
 Students will be afforded the opportunity to perform on a limited basis, and under supervision, some of the activities that a regularly employed staff member in the setting would be expected to perform.
 Students will also meet on a weekly basis for supervision with a regular program faculty member supervisor or a supervisor working under the supervision of a program faculty member.
 Counseling skills will be critiqued through the use of live and/or taped observations in the classroom.
 One hundred contact hours of individual and group counseling skills will be developed under clinical supervision.
-(Prerequisites: COU 609) (Fall, spring, and summer)
+There is an additional fee with this course.
+(Prerequisites: COU 609) (Fall, Spring, Summer)

 COU 581.INTERNSHIP IN CLINICAL MENTAL HEALTH COUNSELING I (1-3 sem. hrs.)
 An advanced practice and application of clinical mental health counseling principles with clients in an agency or human services setting under supervision by a licensed professional clinical counselor with supervision designation distinguishes Part I of this capstone experience.
 In class, emphasis will be placed upon examining and developing case conceptualization, improving counseling skills and implementing intervention strategies within a diverse society.
 Internship I allows for the initial accumulation of a total of 300 clock hours (120 clock hours of direct service) of the 600 total clock hours of internship required for state licensure.
 Professional identity as a counselor will also be emphasized.
 Counseling skills will be critiqued through the use of live and/or taped observations in class, in the field, and in the Counseling Laboratory.
 COU 581 may be taken for 1-3 variable hours up to three times.
 See a detailed description of Standards of Practice at the end of the course descriptions.
-(Prerequisite: COU 580) (Fall, spring, and summer)
+There is an additional fee with this course.
+(Prerequisite: COU 580)(Fall, Spring, Summer)

 COU 582.
 INTERNSHIP IN CLINICAL MENTAL HEALTH COUNSELING II (1-3 sem. hrs) A continuation of advanced practice and application of clinical mental health counseling principles with clients in an agency or human services setting under supervision by a licensed professional clinical counselor with supervision designation distinguishes Part II of this capstone experience.
 Internship II allows for the completion of a total of 300 clock hours (120 clock hours of direct service) of the 600 total clock hours of internship required for state licensure.
 Counseling skills will be critiqued through the use of live and/or taped observations in class, in the field, and in the Counseling Laboratory.
 Professional identity as a counselor will also be strongly emphasized.
 COU 582 may be taken for 1-3 variable hours up to three times.
 See a detailed description of Standards of Practice at the beginning of the course descriptions.
-(Prerequisite: COU 581) (Fall, spring, and summer)
+There is an additional fee with this course.
+(Prerequisite: COU 581) (Fall, Spring, Summer)